sushantkadam15/robopass-react/README.md

 ![RoboPass Logo](https://robopass.netlify.app/static/media/logo.620ebac3a06605992961.png)

-RoboPass is my first React app, a password generator that helps you create strong and secure passwords for your online accounts.
-As internet security is becoming increasingly important, having strong and unique passwords for each account is crucial.
-RoboPass is here to save the day!
-Its robust password-generating skills create tough passwords that are tough as titanium, making it extremely difficult for hackers to compromise your accounts.
+RoboPass is a password generator app that I built using React.
+It creates strong, unique passwords to help keep your online accounts secure.
+With rising concerns about internet security, having tough passwords is crucial these days.

-I decided to create this app to demonstrate my skills in React.js and showcase my passion for web development.
-Through RoboPass, I aim to provide users with a simple yet powerful tool to enhance their online security.
+I made RoboPass to show off my React skills and passion for web development.
+My goal is to give users a simple tool to make more secure passwords.

 ## Table of Contents